Edited by: Juan Ruiz

-Other benefits include the ability to earn a Free Weekend Night Reward after you spend $15,000 in a calendar year, a second Weekend Night Reward after you spend $60,000 in a calendar year, 10 complimentary Priority Pass visits, no foreign transaction fees, and no-fee employee cards — all for a modest $95 annual fee (see rates and fees).
+Other benefits include the ability to earn a Free Night Reward after you spend $15,000 in a calendar year, a second Free Night Reward after you spend $60,000 in a calendar year, 10 complimentary Priority Pass visits, no foreign transaction fees, and no-fee employee cards — all for a modest annual fee (rates & fees).

 We love Hilton Honors points because it’s so easy to rack up points quickly!
 Between a huge welcome bonus, enhanced bonus categories, and constant promotions offered by Hilton Honors, it’s easy to get lots of Hilton Honors points.